nomemory/andreinc-site/_posts/2021-01-31-hello-world-mapneat.md

  "lastName" /= { targetCtx().read<String>("$.lastName").toUpperCase() }
 ```

-is called an _Assign Operation_ that normally allows us to retrieve information from a lambda expression.
+Is called an _Assign Operation_ that normally allows us to retrieve information from a lambda expression.

-In our case the `lastName` information is already in the target (remember `"" *= "$"`), so we read it from the target context, and then we just capitalize the `String`.
+In our case, the `lastName` information is already in the target (remember `"" *= "$"`), so we read it from the target context, and then we just capitalize the `String`.

 And the last operation, is an _Assign_ (as we already have the `friends` ids in the target context) that returns the `User`'s friends: